Horticulture VOLUNTEER PROFILE

 WHAT TO EXPECT

-Currumbin Wildlife Sanctuary Horticulture Volunteers play a major role assisting our horticultural staff in the care of all the botanical displays throughout the Sanctuary, as well as off site at our three established eucalyptus plantations where we grow feed for our collection of koalas and other herbivorous mammals.
+Currumbin Wildlife Sanctuary Horticulture Volunteers play a major role assisting our horticultural staff in the care of all the botanical displays throughout the Sanctuary.
 Volunteers also assist in helping to make our guests feel welcome.
 Horticulture volunteers work alongside our horticulture staff and assist with managing and improving the gardens throughout the Sanctuary as well as planting new gardens.
 The Gardening Guru Volunteers are a small team of gardening enthusiasts.
-You do not need to have previous experience as full training will be provided.

 WHAT ARE THE TASKS